idaholab/moose/tutorials/tutorial03_verification/doc/content/tutorial03_introduction.md

 1. Perform simulation with a known solution and measure the error.
 2. Refine the simulation (spatially or temporally) and repeat step 1.

-If the error is reduced at a defined rate, then your simulation is numerically correct.
+If the error is reduced at the expected rate, then your simulation is numerically correct.